 My first contracted job in Korea

-I flew to Busan, South Korea to teach English for the first time in late 2007.
+I flew to Busan, to teach English in Korea for the first time in late 2007.
 I didn't have a job lined up or anything I just chose Busan as my starting place.
 I wasn't completely sure that I would stay there at first.
 I went out to Jinju to look at a job and then just decided to stay in Busan.
 Americans now get 3 months on a tourist visa.
 After that you have to leave the country.
 They will most likely give you another three months upon returning as long as you have a good reason.

 Anyways I stayed in a hostel for around 15,000 Won a night in Seomyeon, Busan and I showed up with about $2000 total.
 After about a month I found a job teaching in a hagwon on Koreabridge.
 It looked pretty decent as the location and the housing was good.
 I also talked to the teachers that worked there and they had mostly good things to say about it.